by Joe Thompson

 line: Powell/Hyde opened: 07-Apr-1957.
 Powell St from Market to Jackson, Jackson from Powell to Hyde.
 Hyde to Beach St, to off-street turntable.
 Southbound, Hyde to Washington, Washington to Powell. powerhouse: Washington & Mason. grip: Eppelsheimer bottom grip, lever-operated gauge: 3'6" cars: single-ended California cars. turntables: single track. crossings:

-notes: The San Francisco Municipal Railway was the first significant muncipal transit company in the United States, opening its first electric streetcar line, the A Geary, on 29-Dec-1912.
 Muni operated no cable cars until it took over the Market Street Railway in 1944, when it inherited the former Ferries & Cliff House Powell/Mason and Washington/Jackson lines.
 Muni sent several cable cars out of San Francisco to help promote the city of San Franciso.
 In September, 1948, car 514 went to the California State Fair.
 In 1949, car 524 went to the Chicago Railroad Fair.
 In 1950, car 524 went to Los Angeles to ride down Broadway as part of a parade for the Shriners convention.

 The crossing at Powell and California is controlled by a manned signal tower.
 Read Emiliano J Echeverria's article about the tower.
 Muni assigned route numbers to its cable car lines:

-San Francisco's cable cars were added to the National Register of Historic Places in 1966, as entry #66000233.
+Mayor Dianne Feinstein persuaded several San Francisco corporations to make large donations to the project.
+Those who gave one million dollars or more got a plaque on the side of a cable car.
+Before the reconstruction, you could see tracks of the B-Geary streetcar line crossing the tracks at Powell, and you could see the slots and at least one track from the Sacramento/Clay line at those streets.
+I was sorry to see those go.
 According to Muni's 2003 draft Short Range Transit Plan, the three cable car lines carried 21,500 passengers in Fiscal Year 2002.
 The plan contains many interesting items, including some of Muni's plans for the near future: Installing Automatic Vehicle Locator (AVL) Systems on the cable cars; Installing an improved Closed Circuit Television (CCTV) system in the cable car barn; Renovating the Cable Car Museum; Upgrading the terminal at Bay and Taylor by installing a new ticket booth, operator convenience station, and operator restroom; Addressing the "downturn in Cable Car performance" by improving physical training of operators, assigning dedicated inspectors, doing better strength screening of applicants, and adjusting schedules.
 It also lists the goals of the FY1998-FY2009 Cable Car Infrastructure Rehabilitation Program, which include: Overhauling all four turntables, and redesigning and replacing the outdoors ones in 2008-2009; Implementing more signal preemption; Replacing the computer system in the control room; Replacing track and slot rail in many locations.
 Thanks to Matt Lee for pointing out the report.
-Roster of active SF Cable Cars NextBus offers live maps of Muni's cable car lines:

 California Street Cable Railroad/ More California Street Pictures Ferries & Cliff House Railway/ More Ferries and Cliff House Pictures Go to SF cable car lines in detail.
 Go to top of this page. |